CiscoDevNet/terraform-provider-intersight/website/docs/d/bios_policy.html.markdown

 * `network_stack`:(string) BIOS Token for setting Network Stack configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `enabled` - Enables the BIOS setting.* `disabled` - Disables the BIOS setting.
 * `numa_optimized`:(string) BIOS Token for setting NUMA optimized configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `enabled` - Enables the BIOS setting.* `disabled` - Disables the BIOS setting.
 * `nvmdimm_perform_config`:(string) BIOS Token for setting NVM Performance Setting configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `BW Optimized` - Value - BW Optimized for configuring NvmdimmPerformConfig token.* `Balanced Profile` - Value - Balanced Profile for configuring NvmdimmPerformConfig token.* `Latency Optimized` - Value - Latency Optimized for configuring NvmdimmPerformConfig token.
-* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `onboard10gbit_lom`:(string) BIOS Token for setting Onboard 10Gbit LOM configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `enabled` - Enables the BIOS setting.* `disabled` - Disables the BIOS setting.
 * `onboard_gbit_lom`:(string) BIOS Token for setting Onboard Gbit LOM configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `enabled` - Enables the BIOS setting.* `disabled` - Disables the BIOS setting.
 * `onboard_scu_storage_support`:(string) BIOS Token for setting Onboard SCU Storage Support configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `enabled` - Enables the BIOS setting.* `disabled` - Disables the BIOS setting.